 Most companies want you to have a relevant qualification with training in procurement and supply.

-You may enter through a Modern Apprenticeship in Procurement.
-You would work towards Scottish Vocational Qualification (SVQ) Procurement at SCQF Level 6.
+You may enter through a Modern Apprenticeship in Procurement, where you would work towards SVQ Procurement at SCQF Level 6.
 To get in you would need around 3 to 4 subjects at National 5, including English and Maths or an IT subject.
 Administration experience would be useful.

 You do not need formal qualifications if you already have relevant experience in retailing and purchasing.

 You may be able to get on a company training scheme.
 To get in, you need at least a group of Highers.
-Often, you need a Higher National Diploma (HND) or degree.
+Often, you need an HND (SCQF Level 8) or degree (SCQF Levels 9-10).

-City of Glasgow College offers an HND in Supply Chain Management.
-Entry requirements are 2 Highers including English.
+City of Glasgow College offers an HND in Managing Supply Chain Operations.
+Entry requirements are 2 Highers including English or another relevant subject.

 Glasgow Caledonian University offer 3rd year entry to the BA/BA (Hons) International Supply Chain Management, which is accredited by the Chartered Institute of Procurement and Supply (CIPS).
 Entry is with a relevant HND.